 This procedure describes the process for academic deans and/or faculty to follow for developing new curriculum, including the steps which must be taken and the forms to be used.
 Curriculum approval shall be in accordance with The Community College Handbook of the Oregon Department of Education (ODE), and Board Policy 030: Educational Programs - Global Directions.

 New and Revised Courses

-- Complete either a New or Revised Course Approval Form or a Credit or Contact Hour Revision Approval Form (depending on the change being made) and submit to Curriculum and Scheduling at least ten working days prior to the next scheduled Curriculum Committee meeting.
+- Complete either a New or Revised Course proposal form or a Course Number and Title Change form (depending on the change being made) and submit to the Curriculum Office at least two weeks prior to the next scheduled Curriculum & Degree Requirements Committee meeting.
 Be sure to include the following: